 The contest between the Yankees and Indians on August 16, 1920, was a baseball game not a war.
 It just doesn't seem there would be room for a Death Wish mentality from anyone involved.
 Yet, that undeserved death blow perception lives on in Carl Mays' posthumous infamy.
-This continuation is now approaching one-hundred years old as I request a "NOT GUILTY VERDICT" and complete exoneration as Early Baseball Era decision makers delve into the truly important elements of Mays' fifteen seasons under summer's sun.
+This continuation is now more than one-hundred years old as I request a "NOT GUILTY VERDICT" and complete exoneration as I request opportunity for Classic Baseball Era Committee members delve into the truly important elements of Mays' fifteen seasons under summer's sun.

 While investigating documented statistics from Mays' early MLB career, I discovered that he had become a top rated submariner for the Boston Red Sox by 1917.
 He won a total of 22 games with The Baseball Chronicle recognizing a league leading 1.74 E.R.A.
 In a same season, when baseball great Ty Cobb was performing at his standard batting championship level, The Baseball Chronicle recognized "the young guns of Carl Mays and Babe Ruth were beginning to make their own championship noise."